obgm/ccast/draft-ietf-roll-ccast.md

 --- abstract

-This specification defines a protocol for forwarding multicast traffic in a constrained node network employing the RPL routing protocol in non-storing mode.
+This specification defines a protocol for forwarding multicast traffic in a constrained node network that employs the RPL routing protocol in non-storing mode.

 --- middle